An Oregon Nonprofit Advocacy and Educational Organization

 Anthony Taylor is a long time activist in the marijuana reform movement.
 He was responsible for changes to the initiative process and has been a persistent voice in Salem for marijuana reform.
 His recent efforts led to the addition offor the use of medical marijuana as well as sentencing reform including the creation of misdemeanor possession of marijuana and hashish, a long overdue change in Oregon statute.

 Lori Duckworth was Co-founder & Executive Director for Southern Oregon NORML from 2008 to 2013 and in 2011 received Oregon NORML ‘s “Freedom Fighter of the Year” Award.
 Lori also served on the Advisory Committee on Medical Marijuana Outreach Committee for 2 years and recently applied for a position on the full committee.
 Lori spent 24 rewarding years in geriatric health care where she specialized in the care of Alzheimer’s, Dementia and Hospice Patients and their families.
 Lori raised four children and has three grandchildren.
-Lori also co-hosts a weekly radio show on Rogue Cannabis Radio in Medford Oregon where she provides a valuable link to information and events for patients in her area.
-Lori suffered a setback two years ago when her clinic was raided by local law enforcement.
+Lori suffered a setback in 2013 when her clinic was raided by local law enforcement.
 After a lengthy legal battle Lori has emerged an even stronger patient advocate.
 She is a well-respected and energetic activist and we are pleased to have her join our board.

 Sarah Duff – Board Member